GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

   the tool helps to ensure that there are no static linkage conflicts among the libraries and their dependencies.

-- **For library/application developers** the tool will assess the risk of static linkage conflicts in their projects, and will help to avoid incompatible versions of libraries in their dependencies.
+- **For library/application developers** the tool assesses the risk of static linkage conflicts in their projects, and will help to avoid incompatible versions of libraries in their dependencies.